bayfrontmedia/bones/docs/services/encryptor.md

 # Services: Encryptor

-The [Encryptor](https://github.com/bayfrontmedia/encryptor) library is used for two-way encryption, and is added to the service container with alias `response`.
+The [Encryptor](https://github.com/bayfrontmedia/encryptor) library is used for two-way encryption, and is added to the service container with alias `encryptor`.

 Bones utilizes this service to encrypt and decrypt cached config files.